Polymer in water

 include ../PARM.lammps

 Then, let us create 4 atom groups: H2O and PEG (as previously), as well as 2 groups containing only the 2 oxygen atoms of types 6 and 7, respectively.
 Atoms of types 6 and 7 correspond to the oxygen atoms located at the ends of the PEG molecule, which we are going to use to pull on the PEG molecule.
-Add the following lines to the input.lammps:
+Add the following lines into the input.lammps:

 group H2O type 8 9